fletchjp/MERG-Arduino-Software/CBUS_CODES.md

 ### 7th September ###

+CANTOTEM:   The buffering of output messages is a success.
-CAN1602PIN: add code to display the received message.
+CAN1602PIN: add code to display the received message and add buffering.
-CANTOTEM: exploring the buffering of output messages.
+CANTEXTL:   add code for display and buffering.

+This provides a new standard for operations with the Arduino CBUS Library.

 ### 4th September ###